reykjavikcity/webtools/README.md

 **`Intl.NumberFormat` and `toLocaleString`:**

 - The `style: "unit"` option is not supported and prints units in Danish.
-(Soo many units and unit-variants…)
+(So, so (!!) many units and unit-variants… Impractical to handle size-wise.)
 - The `currencyDisplay: "name"` option is not supported and prints the currency's full name in Danish.
+(Impractical to handle size-wise.)

 **`Intl.DateTimeFormat` and `toLocaleDateString`:**

 - The `month: 'narrow'` and `weekday: 'narrow'` options are not supported, and print the corresponding Danish initials.
+(Near impossible to patch because the Danish initials are ambigious)
 - For `timeZoneName` the values `"long"`, `"shortGeneric"` and `"longGeneric"` will appear in Danish.
+(Impractical to handle size-wise.)
 - The `timeStyle: 'full'` option prints the timezone names in Danish
 - The `dayPeriod` option has a couple of slight mismatches, at 5 am and 12 noon.
+(Completely harmless.)

 We eagerly accept bugfixes, additions, etc. to this module!